All Products

 metricsQuery: 'sum(<<.Series>>{<<.LabelMatchers>>}) by (<<.GroupBy>>)'

-# sglang:num_queue_reqs: The number of waiting requests.
+# sglang:num_queue_reqs — number of requests waiting in queue.

 - seriesQuery: 'sglang:num_queue_reqs{namespace!="",pod!=""}'